 A series of flop singles for small labels preceded his first hit in early 1964 when he cracked the Top Ten in the United States with "See The Funny Little Clown".
-Despite the onslaught of English acts onto the U.S. pop music charts, he maintained the soft ballad formula for a series of moderately successful hits throughout the mid-sixties that included "Whenever He Holds You", "Little Things", "Voodoo Woman", "It's Too Late" and "Blue Autumn".
+Despite the onslaught of English acts onto the U.S. Pop music charts, he maintained the soft ballad formula for a series of moderately successful hits throughout the mid-sixties that included "Whenever He Holds You" (#39 in 1964), "Little Things" (#13 in 1965), "Voodoo Woman" (#27 in 1965), "It's Too Late" (#23 in 1966) and "Blue Autumn" (#35 in 1967).

-In the spring of 1968, Bobby recorded "Honey", one of the sappiest, most sentimental songs that ever hit the airwaves.
+In the Spring of 1968, Bobby recorded a song called "Honey", one of the sappiest, most sentimental songs that ever hit the airwaves.
 The tear jerker about the tragic death of a young bride caught on big with the record buying public and the song remained at number one on the Billboard Hot 100 for five weeks.
 It reached the number two spot in the U.K. soon after and fell just short of the top spot when it re-entered the British charts in 1975.
-"Honey" was by far the biggest hit of Goldsboro's career, and after returning to the Top 40 twice more in 1968 with "Autumn of My Life" and "The Straight Life," he was absent from the charts for over two years.
+"Honey" was by far the biggest hit of Goldsboro's career, and after returning to the Top 40 twice more in 1968 with "Autumn of My Life" (#19) and "The Straight Life" (#36), he was absent from the charts for over two years.

-Bobby made a comeback in early 1971 when "Watching Scotty Grow" nearly reached the Top Ten.
-Between 1973 and 1975 he hosted the syndicated television variety series, The Bobby Goldsboro Show, while enjoying two more Top 40 singles, "Little Green Apples" and "With Pen In Hand".
+Bobby made a comeback in early 1971 when "Watching Scotty Grow" reached #11 on the Billboard Hot 100.
+Between 1973 and 1975 he hosted the syndicated television variety series, The Bobby Goldsboro Show, while struggling to have another hit with songs like "And I Love You So" (#99), "Come Back Home" (#89) and "With Pen In Hand" (#100).
+Bobby did manage to crack the Billboard Top 40 one final time in the Fall of 1973 with "Summer (The First Time)", which peaked at #23.
 During this time, he became a sought-after guest on the television talk show circuit.
 Goldsboro then formed House of Gold Music, which became one of the most successful music publishing companies in Nashville, publishing such songs as "Wind Beneath My Wings" and "Behind Closed Doors".

-More recently, Goldsboro decided to pursue another lifelong passion, oil painting and has quickly gained a reputation as a world-class artist.
+More recently, Bobby decided to pursue another lifelong passion, oil painting and quickly gained a reputation as a world-class artist.
 The self-taught painter is now being featured in one-man art shows at galleries around the country and his works are being purchased by fans and art lovers alike.
 Bobby and his wife, Dianne, regularly donate paintings and prints to charities for fund-raisers.
-In 2012, Bobby was making some personal appearances billed as An Evening with Bobby Goldsboro Concert & Art Show.
-He continued making personal appearances across America in 2013, 2014 and 2015, but his shows were limited in 2016 due to art commitments.
+In 2012, Bobby was making some personal appearances billed as An Evening with Bobby Goldsboro, Concert & Art Show.
+He continued with live shows across America in 2013, 2014 and 2015, but his shows were limited in 2016 due to art commitments.

 Be sure to read Gary James Interview With Bobby Goldsboro